oscarmirones/RainfallTimeSeries/README.md

 # RainfallTimeSeries
-Information about time series of severallocations
+Information about time series of several locations